-Covered Projects and Activities
+Covered Activities

-This section describes the projects and activities within the Plan Area for which the NCCP/HCP would provide avoidance, minimization, or compensation for impacts on Covered Species.
-These are the Covered Projects and Covered Activities for which incidental take authorization would be obtained.
-Covered Projects include all habitat or ground-disturbing impacts resulting from the M2 transportation planning and project implementation process.
-Covered Activities are actions that may occur repeatedly in one area or over a wide area within acquired Preserves.
+This section describes the Covered Activities within the Plan Area for which the NCCP/HCP would provide avoidance, minimization, or compensation for impacts on Covered Species.
+These are the Covered Activities for which incidental take authorization would be obtained.
+Covered freeway improvement projects include all habitat or ground-disturbing impacts resulting from the M2 transportation planning and project implementation process.
+Covered Activities also include actions that may occur repeatedly in one area or over a wide area within the OCTA acquired Preserves.